October (Whitacre): Grading difficulty

+October has been classified as a grade 5 wind band work (based on the guidelines as established by the authors of Teaching Music through Performance in Band) suited for mature high school through professional level ensembles.

 Instrumentation

-The instrumentation of October is standard for most high school concert bands.
-There are thirty-three different parts.
+The instrumentation of October is standard for most high school concert bands, with the exceptions that it requires two bass clarinets and two separate parts for both euphonium and tuba.
 Players can double up for the two flute parts, the three clarinet parts and the saxophone and trumpet parts.
-The oboe, E♭ clarinet, bass clarinet, bassoon, horn, trombone, euphonium and tuba parts will probably each be played by just one performer.
+The oboe, E♭ clarinet, bass clarinet, bassoon, French horn, trombone, euphonium and tuba parts will probably each be played by just one performer.
+Three percussionists are required to play timpani, suspended cymbal, wind chimes, bass drum, crash cymbal, and triangle.
+Two of the instruments that Whitacre used, the E♭ clarinet and the bass trombone, are high school instruments, not middle school.
 The band should be about sixty-five members strong or a little more.
 This is a practical number for a high school band, although it will depend on the school district.
 With sixty-five players, some of them will be the only performer of their particular part.

-Two of the instruments that Whitacre used, the E clarinet and the bass trombone, are high school instruments, not middle school.
+There are thirty-three different parts: